TheRealAnonymous008/quartz/content/details/game design/lenses/Games as Play.md

 ### Play of Simulation
 * *Games are [[#Play of Meaning|representation]] systems where representations can arise from the player interacting with the game systems itself*.
 	* This type of representation is called **procedural representation** -- it is the kind of representation that emerges from a process.
-	* *As a simulation, a game is a procedural representation of aspects of "reality". *
+	* *As a simulation, a game is a procedural representation of aspects of "reality".*
 	* The objects within a game gain their meanings and representations in part because of how they interact with the formal systems.
 	* Unlike other simulations, games are not beholden to a notion of representing empirical truth.
 	* Games as simulations also include the ways in which the system permits player action.
+	* *Games simulate for the purpose of entertainment rather than accuracy*.

 * *Every game, on some level represents [[Games as Rules#Systems of Conflict|conflict]]*.
 Games simulate some form of conflict through its formal systems.
 	* **Territorial Conflict** - the play area dynamically represents the territory over which battle is waged.